Managing and Preventing the Spread of Cold and Flu

 Good health habits may help protect you against the flu.
 The resources below will help you learn about steps you can take to protect yourself and others from flu and help stop the spread of germs.

-Spring might be just around the corner, but cold and flu season is now peaking in Canada.
-The sniffling, the coughing and the sneezing can be heard across the office, and you just can’t seem to be able to escape it.
+The flu is a virus that anyone can get.
+When flu seasons starts, sniffling, coughing and the sneezing can be heard across the office, and you just can’t seem to be able to escape it.
 Between 10% and 25% of Canadians get the flu each year.
 Although the best prevention method against the virus is to stay home, 67% of workers have admitted to coming into the office while being sick.
 Cold and flu is easily spread when people are indoors, is transferred to others through physical contact with people or contaminated hard surfaces, or through the air in the workplace.
 Within 2 to 4 hours, 40 to 60 percent of surfaces in the office, such as such as coffee pots, copy-machine buttons, door handles and fridge doors, are contaminated with the infectious virus.
 The virus can live on surfaces for up to 48 hours.

 When an infected person coughs or sneezes, their cold or influenza virus becomes airborne and survives for approximately one hour in the air.
 The flu virus can travel 161 km/h and at a distance of up to 12 feet in the air.
 If another person inhales the air carrying the cold or flu droplets, they can catch the virus.